NodeArt/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/11_Console_CLI.md

 # CLI and Pimcore Console

 Pimcore can be executed headless and has a very powerful PHP API.
-As a consequence of these two aspects, it is possible to automate pretty much every task within Pimcore.
+As a consequence of these two aspects, it is possible to automate pretty every task within Pimcore.

 Pimcore implements the `Symfony\Console` component and provides `bin/console` as single entry point to console commands registered to the `Symfony\Console` application.